|

 you throughout this comfortably paced vacation.
 You'll also enjoy two days with boating on Scammon’s Lagoon, always with many hundreds of California gray

-exchange touches with one (or more!) of these magnificent
+exchange touches with one (often many more!) of these magnificent mammals.

 This is the